Police Recruiting Tools for Revamping Your Recruiting Website

 Mobile-First is Non-Negotiable

-A modern recruiting site must be responsive, load fast, and allow for a “quick apply” directly from a smartphone.
+A modern recruiting site must be responsive, load quickly, and support a “quick apply” directly from a smartphone.

 Show, Don’t Just Tell

 Your municipal site is full of text.
-Your recruiting site needs video.
+Your recruiting site needs a video.
 Candidates need to see what the job is like.
-Use high-quality video banners showing training, community interaction, and specialized units.
+Use high-quality video banners that showcase training, community engagement, and specialized units.
 Replace text-heavy lists of benefits with graphics and testimonials from current officers about why they chose your agency.

 Don’t let a bad website waste your marketing budget.
 Safeguard Recruiting builds high-converting, mobile-optimized careers landing pages designed specifically for public safety.